 Porto is quite possibly my favorite city in Portugal.
 Don’t quote me on that though, because I’d move to Lisbon in a heartbeat, if given the chance.

-Between the historic buildings, iconic ironclad bridge and endless hills, here’s no shortage of great things to do in Porto, and prioritizing your time well is the name of the game.
+Between the colorful historic buildings, ironclad bridge and endless viewpoints, here’s no shortage of great things to do in Porto, and prioritizing your time well is the name of the game.

 Restaurant hours: The Portuguese typically eat lunch around 1pm and dinner around 7pm or 8pm.
 As such, most restaurants don’t open until 12pm or 12:30 and then close from 4pm to 7pm, reopening around 7pm for dinner.

 This was a challenging adjustment at first because we found ourselves hungry around 5pm.
 However, once we found the groove, we were better able to prepare by purchasing light snacks before the dinner.
 Heads up!

 Portuguese is the official language spoken in Porto.
 However, it’s very easy to get by using English.
 Regardless, a little effort goes a long way.
 Here’s a few words worth learning and using during your visit to Porto.

 - Hello = Ola!